openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 });
 ```

 Every `signature` object in the structure contains the parameters and signature specific to a particular Client Identifier.
+The signature is calculated as specified in section 5.1 of [@!RFC7515].

 This is an example of a protected header: